Navigating the Shift: A Comparative Analysis of Web Search and Generative AI Response Generation: The Effect of Pre-Training Bias on Answer Generation

 \subsubsection{Pairwise Comparison}

 In the pairwise comparison experiments, the pairwise-derived ranking $R'$ was nearly identical to the one-shot direct ranking $R$ for popular entities.

-For example, for \emph{``most reliable electric cars in 2025''}, correlation is near perfect (Table~\ref{tab:pairwise}), indicating stable conceptual representations and heavy reliance on pre-trained priors.
-Log analysis shows \textbf{16\%} of ranked entities lacked snippet support.
-Mainstream entities like \textbf{Toyota} and \textbf{Honda} were consistently evidence-supported, while others (\textbf{Cadillac}, \textbf{Infiniti}) frequently appeared without citations.
-This confirms the model supplements retrieval with stored priors for well-known entities.
+For example, for the query \emph{``most reliable electric cars in 2025''}, the correlation is near perfect in the popular setting (Table~\ref{tab:pairwise}).
+This indicates that the model's underlying conceptual representation of entities is already stable and internally consistent, suggesting that its decision-making relies heavily on pre-trained priors.
+Log analysis across hundreds of related queries shows that, on average, 16\% of entities appearing in the generated rankings did not occur in any retrieved snippet.
+As shown in Table~\ref{tab:missrate-brief}, mainstream entities such as Toyota and Honda were almost always supported by evidence, whereas others (e.g., Cadillac, Infiniti) frequently appeared without being present in citations.
+This reinforces that for well-known entities, the model supplements retrieval with stored priors.

-\paragraph{Interpretation.} For popular entities or prevalent industry verticals, the model uses retrieved evidence primarily to reinforce pre-existing representations rather than to acquire new information.
+\paragraph{Interpretation.} For popular entities and other high-coverage domains, the model uses retrieved evidence primarily to reinforce pre-existing representations rather than to acquire new information.
 The retrieval context functions as confirmation, not discovery.
 As a result, even aggressive manipulations such as snippet reordering, entity swaps, or strict grounding constraints produce only minor deviations in the final ranking, underscoring the dominance of pre-training bias in answer generation for familiar entities.